|

 other civil cases.

-years experience in employee relations with GE.
-Five years experience
+in employee relations with GE.
+Five years experience directing Student

-directing Student Financial Aid program at Tufts University School of
+Financial Aid program at Tufts University School of Medicine in Boston.

-Medicine in Boston.
-Mediates family divorce cases, as well as small
+Three years as a public defender.
+Mediates family divorce cases, as well as

 corrections, teaching and human resources.
 President of Alpha Solutions, a